 4. Get some one-on-one feedback and advice from us

-Now that you've got a good draft of your CV and cover letter, you're ready for a one-on-one consultation with one of our Career Advisers to refine them into the most effective application possible.
+Now that you've got a good draft of your CV and cover letter, you're ready for a one-on-one drop-in consultation with one of our Career Advisers to refine them into the most effective application possible.

 Our advisers have lots of experience and a wide range of areas of expertise - they'll look at your CV and cover letter from a reader's point of view, and help you perfect your layout, expression, grammar, spelling and general content to respond to a reader's needs and behaviour.
 They can also advise you on how to put together your CV and cover letter for a particular field or company, and can answer any questions you may still have about your application.

 5. Once you're happy with your application, send it off to the employer!